Ingestion: Storage Phase

 • LogScale storage tiering works with three different storage targets:

 • A primary local disk.
-Typically this should be an SSD or equivalent virtual storage device
+Typically, this should be an SSD or equivalent virtual storage device.

 • An optional secondary local disk.
 This could be a larger, slower, SSD of spinning drive or array.

 • Bucket storage, such as Amazon S3 or Google Cloud Storage.
-When bucket storage is configured, LogScale will automatically store the data on both the local and bucket storage so that there are additional copies of the information
+When bucket storage is configured, LogScale will automatically store the data on both the local and bucket storage so that there are additional copies of the information.

 LogScale manages the data on these disks by automatically moving the data between the different storage locations.
 Primary storage is used for incoming data.
-If a query is executed against older data that only exists on bucket storage, the segments written to the bucket storage and retrieved from the bucket store and stored locally to perform the search.
+If a query is executed against older data that only exists on bucket storage, the segments written to the bucket storage are retrieved from the bucket store and stored locally to perform the search.

-• LogScale can optional set a retention period on the stored data.
+• LogScale can optionally set a retention period on the stored data.
 This automatically removes data that exceeds the configured retention period.
 Since log and security data is most useful when querying and processing recent events, this allows for that older information to be automatically removed, optimizing the speed and performance of any active data.

 • LogScale uses compression to efficiently store as much information as possible, even accounting for the replication and retention of multiple copies of segment files.

-%%{init: {"flowchart": {"defaultRenderer": "elk"}} }%% graph LR subgraph SN ["Storage Node"] PS["Primary Storage"] SS["Secondary Storage"] end BS["Bucket Storage"] style SS stroke-dasharray: 5 5; PS --OldEvents--> SS --OldEvents--> BS PS <--Query--> BS
+%%{init: {"flowchart": {"defaultRenderer": "elk"}} }%% graph LR subgraph SN ["Storage Node"] PS["Primary Storage"] SS["Secondary Storage"] end BS["Bucket Storage"] style SS stroke-dasharray: 5 5; PS --Segments-->BS PS --Old Segments--> SS PS <--Query--> BS

 Data is moved between these different storage methods automatically summarized in the table below: